Winter Whale Festival | Port Stephens / Nelson Bay

 Fingal Bay Surf Club & Beach Front

-Every year, the crew down at Fingal Bay Beach do something a bit special.
+Every year, the crew down at Fingal Bay Beach does something a bit special.
 Locals and visitors line up along the sand to form the outline of a 100-metre-long humpback whale.
 Just people, standing shoulder to shoulder, paying tribute to the 40,000 whales that glide past Port Stephens each year.

 It’s not just about the whale shape, though.
-There are stalls from National Parks, ORRCA, OCCI and Sea Shelter, plus the Fingal Bay Surf Club fires up the barbecue for Sausage Sizzle.
+There are stalls from National Parks, ORRCA, OCCI, and Sea Shelter, plus the Fingal Bay Surf Club fires up the barbecue for Sausage Sizzle.
 Face painting for the kids, too.
 It’s one of those feel-good, hands-on things that brings everyone together for a good cause and a bit of fun.

 Book Your Holiday Destination: Port Stephens

-Nelson Bay Accommodation offers a fantastic range of options to suit any style and budget.
-From cosy apartments to beachfront havens, you’ll find the perfect place to relax and unwind after a day of whale watching and festival adventures.So, what are you waiting for?
+Ready to create memories that will last a lifetime during the school holidays?
+Book your Port Stephens escape and immerse yourself in the wonder of the next Winter Whale Festival!
+Witness the awe-inspiring annual migration of humpback whales, soak up the festive atmosphere on whale watching cruises, and enjoy a smorgasbord of family fun.Nelson Bay Accommodation offers a fantastic range of options to suit any style and budget.
+From cosy apartments to beachfront havens, you’ll find the perfect place to relax and unwind after a day of whale watching and festival adventures.
+So, what are you waiting for?
 Pack your bags, grab your camera, book your accommodation, and get ready to dive into the winter whale magic of Port Stephens!